 And boom, root access!
 I have to say, this costs me a lot of research.
 The key was the privilege escalation script and spending a lot of time searching how to change the password in the passwd file.

-This is all I was able to find by myself, there is one more way to gain root access that I learned from another Walkthrough: MySQL credentials that be found in /var/www/html/secret/wp-admin/wp-config.php , but I wasn't able to figure that out myself.
-This CTF was a hell of a lot of fun and I highly recommend it for beginners.
-Working on CTF's really is beneficial to develop a proper workflow and thinking patterns.
+This is all I was able to find by myself; there is one more way to gain root access that I learned from another Walkthrough: MySQL credentials that be found in /var/www/html/secret/wp-admin/wp-config.php , but I wasn’t able to figure that out myself.
+This CTF was a hell of a lot of fun, and I highly recommend it for beginners.
+Working on CTFs is really beneficial for developing a proper workflow and thinking patterns.

 2 thoughts on “Basic Pentesting 1 Walkthrough”

 on my machine the website is already sorted without editing host file…why so ??

 Quick question, why weren’t you able to gain privileged access after using the php shell on the wordpress site?
 You should be able to edit the passwd file just as you did on meterpreter with the www-data user, and „su -“ after changing it, without metasploit at all.